admin-shell-io/aas-specs/schemas/json/README.md

 [as code in aas-core-meta]: https://github.com/aas-core-works/aas-core-meta/blob/95055a55a8c8f60d75fb48c26eb932ff99945dd2/tests/test_v3rc2.py#L1122

 ### Primitive attribute value 🠒 JSON string

 We strictly use only [JSON strings] to represent the attribute values.

 [JSON strings]: https://json-schema.org/understanding-json-schema/reference/string.html

 This might come as a surprise, given that classes of the meta-model such as [Property] and [Range] allow for boolean and numeric values.
-The reason why we could not map those values to [JSON number] or [JSON boolean] is that the attribute values of the meta-model are based on [XSD types], and not on JSON (see Section [5.7.12.1 Predefined Simple Data Types] of the meta-model).
+The reason why we could not map those values to [JSON number] or [JSON boolean] is that the attribute values of the meta-model are based on [XSD types], and not on JSON (see Section [5.7.12 Primitive and Simple Data Types] of the meta-model).
 As [XSD types] do not map to JSON types, we can only represent them as strings.
 We will look more into this problem in the next section.